-The Head Teacher is responsible for the implementation of this policy.
+The Executive Head Teacher is responsible for the implementation of this policy.

-Physical Interventions - Sa ample Recording Form Name of student - Additional students - Witnesses - Location - Date - Start Time - Fir nish Time - Level of restraint - Low Medium High Staff involved - Parents informed - how and when? - Staff reporting - Pre-Incident (What were the triggers that led to this inc e.g. TC was outside at lunchtime playing on the sign approached her and attempted to get on swing Trigger Escalation Incident details/Reason (Please record the approximate length of incident) each hold that occurred duri ng the C was held in a medium level
+Physical Interventions - Recording Form

+Name of student - Additional students - Witnesses - Location - Date - Start Time - Finish Time - Level of restraint - Low Medium High Staff involved - Parents informed - how and when? - Staff reporting - Pre-Incident (What were the triggers that led to this incide ent?) e.g. TC was outside at lunchtime playing on the swings, she had just eaten lunch.
+JG approached her and attempted to get on swing Trigger Escalation Incident details/Reason (Please record the approximate length of each hold that occurred during the incident) e.g. TC assaulted JG punching and kicking him TC was held in a medium level intervention, in a standing position by 2 members of staff for 3 minutes Crisis (How was it managed?)
+Support and Learning (How was the incident de-escalated and resol ved) De-escalation Injuries (Were any injuries to staff or pupils sustained record the reference number of the appropria ese

-Support and Learning (How was the incident de-escalated and resolved) (Frew was the insiderit de eccalated and received) De- escalation Injuries (Were any injuries to staff or pupils sustained during this incident, if ye please record the reference number of the appropriate form here) S Incident De-brief (What happened post incident to ensure all involved were physically a emotionally well?) nd Post Crisis (Support) Pupils views on the incident Post Crisis (Support) Key Learning (What learning has taken place following this incident, what are we go do differently to avoid this happening again) ing to e.g. Playground protocol and use of play equipment reviewed.
+(What happened post incident to ensure all involved were physically and emwell?) notionally

+Post Crisis (Support)

+Pupils' views on the incident

+Post Crisis (Support)

+Key Learning (What learning has taken place following this incident, what are we going to differently to avoid this happening again) do

+e.g. Playground protocol and use of play equipment reviewed.
 TC Behaviour Plan reviewed and amended to develop turn taking skills during social times.
-Lunch time staff briefed on support required Post Crisis (Learn) Signed Reporter -
+Lunch time staff briefed on support required Post Crisis (Learn)

+Signed Reporter - Witnesses -

+Incident Reviewers Comments

 e.g. SLT commented that parents need to be informed as soon as possible

 Signed Reviewer

-Date Designation